teraspora/fractagons/README.md

   Pre-transforms are numbered 0 to (dec PRE-TRANS-FUNC-COUNT).
 Change the index with the k and K keys.

   The (complex) output of the pre-transform may be further altered by squaring or square-rooting it.
-  (use the / and . keys respectively for toggling these flags) and/or by squaring or squa.re-rooting the real and imaginary components separately (use the # and ' keys).
+  (use the / and . keys respectively for toggling these flags) and/or by squaring or square-rooting the real and imaginary components separately (use the # and ' keys).
 Toggling one of either pair sets the other to false.